viboes/std-make/doc/proposal/reflection/default_hash.md

 # Introduction

-Defining `hash_value` [P0029R0] as comparison operators, as proposed in [N4475], for simple classes is tedious, repetitive, slightly error-prone, and easily automated.
+Defining `hash_value` or specializing `is_uniquely_represented` as defined in [P0029R0] for simple classes is tedious, repetitive, slightly error-prone, and easily automated.

 I propose to (implicitly) supply default versions of this operation, if needed.
 The meaning of `hash_value` is to combine the members using `hash_combine`.